Water retention means an accumulation of fluid in the body, especially in the hands, ankles and feet.

 Common signs of oedema include swelling, puffiness, stretched or shiny skin and dimpling of the skin after being pressed for a few seconds.

 Causes of water retention

 There are many reasons for fluid accumulation or oedema.
 Oedema may result from sitting or staying in one position for many hours, air travel, a surgical procedure, high salt intake, malnutrition, insect bites, premenstrual syndrome or pregnancy.

 However, there can be a serious medical cause behind oedema.
 It can also occur due to kidney diseases, liver diseases or heart failure.

 Check with your doctor if you have swelled feet or hands to rule out any underlying diseases.

 When the reason for swelling of feet and hands is not due to any serious medical condition, it can be easily treated with some home remedies.

-Here are some best remedies for swelling of feet and hands (oedema).
+Best Home remedies for swelling of feet and hands

 1. Apple Cider Vinegar